cmuro27/Data_Analysis_Projects_and_Notes/README.md

 # Data_Analysis_Projects
 Projects related to Data Analysis and Science in Python and R.

-The notes are taken by me from the courses offered by DataCamp.
+The notes are taken by me from the excellent courses offered by DataCamp and Google Data Analytics in Coursera.